KKUPC/CliNaP-M_April2022/4_data_preprocessing/4_data_preprocessing_README.md

 - Type in the tool search box “fillPeaks”
 - Select xcms fillChromPeaks (fillPeaks)
 - Select xset.merged.group.Chrom.adjustRtime.groupChromPeaks.RData as input > execute
- as input > execute after the process was done the data matrix can be download ny clicking at the data and click at the disket sign
+ as input > execute after the process was done the data matrix can be download by clicking at the data and click at the diskett button

  ![](Figures/l15.png)